ShlomoAlon/MagicLang/spec.md

 ## 5 · Python Example: constructing the AST objects

-Assuming `LineList` and `PipeList` are already available (they behave like `list` with no extra boilerplate), the following snippet shows how to build the expected tree and assert that both textual representations map to it.
+the following snippet shows how to build the expected tree and assert that both textual representations map to it.

 ```python
 # --- textual inputs -------------------------------------------------